lochie154/lochie154.github.io/_news/announcement_2.md

 ##### **Brain**

 I think the **human brain** is fascinating.
 I have attempted an honours thesis at the University of Sydney which was focusing on analysing fMRI data.
-I ended up discontinuing the program in the end (specific project was dull and I really didn't like living in Sydney) but my interest in the brain has grown further since then.
+I ended up discontinuing the program in the end (specific research was dull and I really didn't like living in Sydney) but my interest in the brain has grown further since then.

 My focus in this area at the moment is **creating a map of mathematical logic from mathematics/physics to neuroscience**.
 This way I will be able to understand which tools I can rely on when investigating the brain.
 The map will roughly follow this structure.
 <ul>